COM6012/ScalableML/README.md

 Many thanks to

-* [Haiping Lu](https://haipinglu.github.io/) and [Mauricio A Álvarez](https://maalvarezl.github.io/), who has developed this module from 2016 to 2023(2).
-Their contributions are still reflected in the materials.
+* [Robert Loftin](https://www.sheffield.ac.uk/cs/people/academic/robert-loftin) and [Mauricio A Álvarez](https://maalvarezl.github.io/), who contributed to this module in 2024 and from 2016 to 2022, respectively.
+Their contributions remain reflected in the course materials.
-* Mike Croucher, Neil Lawrence, Will Furnass, Twin Karmakharm, Mike Smith, Xianyuan Liu, Desmond Ryan, and Vamsi Sai Turlapati for their inputs and inspirations since 2016.
+* Mike Croucher, Neil Lawrence, William Furnass, Twin Karmakharm, Mike Smith, Xianyuan Liu, Desmond Ryan, Steve Kirk, James Moore, and Vamsi Sai Turlapati for their inputs and inspirations since 2016.
 * Our teaching assistants and students who have contributed in many ways since 2017.